-The Fund is organized as an open-ended mutual fund trust established under the laws of Manitoba and governed by a Declaration of Trust.
+The Fund is organized as an open-ended mutual fund trust established under the laws of the Province of Manitoba and governed by a Declaration of Trust as amended and restated from time to time.
 The address of the Fund's registered office is 447 Portage Avenue, Winnipeg, Manitoba, Canada.
-The Fund is authorized to issue an unlimited number of securities of multiple series.
+The Fund is authorized to issue an unlimited number of units (referred to as "security" or "securities") of multiple series.
 Series P securities are only available for purchase by other IG Wealth Management Funds or other qualified investors.

-The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2024 and 2023, as applicable.
+The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2025 and 2024.
 In the year a Fund or series is established or reinstated, 'period' represents the period from inception or reinstatement.
 Where a Fund or series of a Fund was established during either period, the information for the Fund or series is provided from inception date.
 Where a series of a Fund was terminated during either period, the information for the series is provided up to close of business on the termination date.
+Refer to Note 10 (a) for the formation date of the Fund and the inception date of each series.